Here are the states that postponed their primaries due to coronavirus - Local News 8

 Maryland

-Maryland moved its primary from April 28 to June 2, Maryland Gov. Larry Hogan said.
+Maryland moved its primary from April 28 to June 2, Maryland Republican Gov. Larry Hogan said.

 “While there are many valid reasons for unease and uncertainty right now, ensuring that the voices of Maryland citizens are heard shouldn’t be one of them,” Hogan, a Republican, said at a news conference Tuesday morning.